harlsofallthings/listenbrainz-discord-presence-reloaded/README.md

 # Discord rich presence using Listenbrainz

+This is a work in progress modification of the original project to interface with discord's new api features and allow for easier usage.
+The project is not ready for use or meaningfully different from the original.

 ![preview](img/preview.png)

 This program uses a few API's (libraries) in order to display a Listenbrainz user's now playing song as a rich presence status in Disord, those being: